INTERNATIONAL PSYCHOANALYTICAL ASSOCIATION

-We are pleased to announce the IPA Annual Research Training Programme (RTP) for 2019.
-The Programme is focused on the research of attending participants, who will be designated as “RTP Fellows”.
+We are pleased to announce the IPA Annual Research Training Programme (RTP) for 2020.
+The programme is focused on the research of attending participants, who will be designated as “RTP Fellows”.
 Applying Fellows, whose applications are accepted, will be consulting with an International Faculty of IPA Visiting Professors in Psychoanalytic Research.
-The next RTP Programme will be held from Saturday morning May 4 through Thursday May 9 in Buenos Aires Argentina, hosted by the University Institute of Mental Health (IUSAM), Buenos Aires Psychoanalytic Association (APdeBA) and Andrea Rodriguez Quiroga, the local coordinator .
+The next RTP programme will be held from Saturday 26 September at noon through to end of day on Thursday 1 October 2020 in Lausanne, Switzerland, hosted by at the University of Lausanne.

-As in previous years, the aims of this successful training Programme will be to provide attendees with opportunities for constructive consultation with regards to their ongoing or planned research projects.
+As in previous years, the aims of this successful training programme will be to provide attendees with opportunities for constructive consultation with regards to their ongoing or planned research projects.
 Aims also include providing useful training in empirical and practically meaningful approaches to psychoanalytic research.
-Examples of areas of interest include: psychotherapy, personality and psychopathology, social neuroscience, attachment and parenting, developmental processes, neuropsychology, psychoanalytic process and outcomes, as well as historical and conceptual research.
-The RTP, began in London in 1995, now rotates among the three regions of the IPA, and is in its 23rd year.
-Faculty for the upcoming session will include: Marina Altmann, John Clarkin, Robert Emde, Rogério Lerner, Marianne Leuzinger-Bohleber, Andrea Rodriguez Quiroga, Clara Schejman and Mark Solms.
+Examples of areas of interest include psychotherapy, personality and psychopathology, social neuroscience, attachment and parenting, developmental processes, neuropsychology, psychoanalytic process and outcomes, as well as historical and conceptual research.
+The RTP began in London in 1995, though it currently rotates among the three regions of the IPA and is in its 23rd year.
+Faculty for the upcoming session will include: GILLES AMBRESIN, JOHN CLARKIN, TAMARA FISCHMANN, ROGERIO LERNER, MARIANNE LEUZINGER-BOHLEBER, BRADLEY PETERSON and MARK SOLMS

-History of the Programme: The RTP originated as an eight-day annual IPA Programme that began in 1995, and for 17 of its first 18 years was hosted by Peter Fonagy and his staff at the Psychoanalysis Unit of University College London.
-In 2013- and 2014 - the Programme was hosted by Marianne Leuzinger-Bohleber and her staff at the Sigmund-Freud-Institut in Frankfurt and now, responding to demand, the annual RTP moves by rotation in the three IPA regions.
-The Programme currently is 5 1/2 days in length, typically followed by a 2 ½ day Joseph Sandler Clinical and Research Conference, to which the RTP trainees are invited but not required to attend and poster presentations are very welcome.
-The Sandler Conference, that will be hosted by the Argentine Psychoanalytic Association and the University of Buenos Aires and will be held from Friday afternoon May 10 through Sunday morning May 12, brings leading clinicians and researchers together to join in discussions of research with vital applications for practice.
-(See separate notice of the Sandler Conference on this IPA website.)
+History of the Programme: The RTP originated as an eight-day annual IPA programme that began in 1995, and during many years it was hosted by Peter Fonagy and his staff at the Psychoanalysis Unit of University College London.
+Later the RTP was hosted by Marianne Leuzinger-Bohleber and her staff at the Sigmund-Freud-Institut in Frankfurt.
+Since 2015, responding to different regional requests, the annual RTP moves by rotation through other IPA regions.
+Currently the programme is 5½ days in length, typically followed by a 2½ day Joseph Sandler Clinical and Research Conference, to which the RTP trainees are cordially invited to attend.
+The Fellows of the RTP will have the possibility to present their research projects at a Poster session and discuss them with the senior scientists speaking at the Conference.
+(Their assistance and poster presentation will be very welcome, though these activities are not obligatory.)

-Each RTP is designed to have from 20-25 project presentations from one or more presenter and 6 or more faculty.
-It is noteworthy that for the 22 IPA RTP annual sessions since 1995, we have had nearly 400 RTP attendees from 39 countries.
-We have also had 39 RTP psychoanalytic core faculty from 16 countries.
+Each RTP is designed to have from 20-25 research projects submitted by an individual attendee or by groups of attendees and 6 faculty members will set forth their own research presentations.
+It is noteworthy that since 1995 there have been nearly 400 RTP attendees coming from 39 countries and 39 RTP psychoanalytic core faculty members from 16 countries.

-b) details of current research interest and proposed project and
+- Details of the current research interest and the project proposal.